cuemacro/finmarketpy/INSTALL.md

             * cufflinks - wrapper on plotly
             * matplotlib - visualisation (Anaconda)
             * plotly - visualisation (Anaconda)
-            * Twython - Twitter library for Python
+            * twython - Twitter library for Python
         * You can install all of these, and also chartpy, findatapy and finmarketpy by running the install_packages.bat file on Windows

 * Cuemacro Python libraries (open source)